mark-draghicescu/Self-Driving-Car-Engineer-Nanodegree/dynamic_weather.md

 CarlaUE.exe
 ```

-The Unreal Simulator will launch and you will see a birds-eye view of the default map as shown below.
+The Unreal Simulator will launch and you will see a birds-eye view of the default map, **Town10**, as shown below.
 Learn more about changing maps [here](https://carla.readthedocs.io/en/0.9.12/tuto_G_retrieve_data/#map-setting).

 ![CARLA Map](https://github.com/mark-draghicescu/Self-Driving-Car-Engineer-Nanodegree/blob/master/map_view.jpg)
+*Town10*

 #### 2. To run dynamic_weather.py